cancervariants/metakb/README.md

 ### Setting up normalizers

 The MetaKB calls a number of normalizer libraries to transform resource data and resolve incoming search queries.
 These will be installed as part of the package requirements, but may require additional setup.
-Optionally, you can point directly to deployed instances of the normalizers and bypass setting up the normalizers.
+Optionally, you can point directly to deployed instances of the normalizers and bypass this setup if desired.

 #### Simple setup (recommended)